UIUC-iSchool-DataViz/is445_obuobg_spring2025/week12/lecture12p1.md

 You will have three general components:

-1. Viz for Self (Due November 20 - individual)
+1. Viz for Self (Due April 23 - individual)
-1. Viz for Peers (Due December 4 - group)
+1. Viz for Peers (Due April 30 - group)
-1. Viz for Others (Due December 11 (for feedback), December 18 (final) - part group/part individual)
+1. Viz for Others (Due May 7 (for feedback), May 16 (final) - part group/part individual)

 Be aware:
  * **NO** extensions for these assignments.